-Fund distributions and gains from the sale of your shares will generally be subject to state and local income tax.
+Fund distributions and gains from the sale of your shares will generally be subject to applicable U.S. state and local income tax.
 The one major exception to these tax principles is that distributions on, and sales and redemptions of, shares held in an IRA (or other tax-deferred arrangement) will not be currently taxable.
-Non-U.S. investors may be subject to U.S. withholding and estate tax.
-You should consult with your tax adviser about the U.S. federal, state, local or foreign tax consequences of your investment in the Fund.
+Non-U.S. investors may be subject to U.S. federal withholding and estate tax.
+You should consult with your own tax advisor about the U.S. federal, state, local or foreign tax consequences of your investment in the Fund.

-Dividends, Distributions and Taxes - continued
+Dividends, Distribution and Taxes - continued

-The Fund must withhold 24% of your taxable distributions and proceeds if you: (i) have failed to provide a correct taxpayer identification number (TIN); (ii) are subject to backup withholding by the Internal Revenue Service (IRS); (iii) have failed to provide the Fund with the certifications required by the IRS to document that you are not subject to backup withholding; or (iv) have failed to certify that you are a U.S. person (including a U.S. resident alien).
+The Fund must backup withhold 24% of your taxable distributions and proceeds if you: (i) have failed to provide a correct taxpayer identification number (TIN); (ii) are subject to backup withholding by the Internal Revenue Service (IRS); or (iii) have failed to provide the Fund with the certifications required by the IRS to document that you are not subject to such backup withholding.

 Cost Basis Reporting.
-Mutual fund companies must report their shareholders' cost basis, gain/loss, and holding period to the IRS on the Fund's shareholders' Consolidated Form 1099s.
+The Fund must report its shareholders' cost basis, gain/loss, and holding period to the IRS on the Fund's shareholders' Consolidated Form 1099s.

 The Fund has chosen average cost as the standing (default) tax lot identification method for all shareholders.
-A tax lot identification method is the way the Fund will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing net asset values, and the entire position is not sold at one time.
-The Fund's standing tax lot identification method is the method that will be used to report on your Consolidated Form 1099 if you do not select a specific tax lot identification method.
+A tax lot identification method is the way the Fund will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing prices, and the entire position is not sold at one time.
+The Fund's standing tax lot identification method is the method shares will be reported on your Consolidated Form 1099 if you do not select a different tax lot identification method.
 You may choose a method different than the Fund's standing method and will be able to do so at the time of your purchase or upon the sale of shares.
-Please consult your tax adviser with regard to your personal circumstances.
+Please consult your own tax advisor with regard to your personal circumstances.

 The Fund is responsible for maintaining accurate cost basis and tax lot information for tax reporting purposes.
 The Fund and its service providers do not provide tax advice.
-You should consult independent sources, which may include a tax professional, with respect to any decisions you may make with respect to choosing a tax lot identification method.
+You should consult independent sources, which may include a tax professional, with respect to any decisions you may make with respect to choosing a different tax lot identification method.